-NHL veteran PAT VERBEEK enters his seventh season with the Tampa Bay Lightning, his sixth as assistant general manager.
+NHL veteran PAT VERBEEK enters his ninth season with the Tampa Bay Lightning, his eighth as assistant general manager.
 He was hired by the Lightning as director of professional scouting on June 8, 2010 and then named assistant general manager on July 1, 2011.
 Verbeek oversees all of the team's professional scouting operations, aids in player procurement and reports directly to the general manager.
-He will also serve as director of player personnel for Team North America at the 2016 World Cup of Hockey.

 A native of Sarnia, Ontario, Verbeek played for five different teams during a 20-year NHL career.
 He appeared in 1,424 games with the New Jersey Devils, Hartford Whalers, New York Rangers, Dallas Stars and Red Wings, compiling 522 goals and 1,063 points.
 He is the only player in NHL history to total more than 500 goals and 2,500 career penalty minutes.
 Verbeek also won the Stanley Cup with Dallas in 1999.